 Robust Optimization (RO) offers a methodology capable of detecting cases when data uncertainty can heavily affect the quality of the nominal solution, and of generating a robust solution immunized against the effect of data and model uncertainty [Ben-Tal - El Ghaoui - Nemirovski, 2009].
 The uncertain numerical data belonging to a given uncertainty set could be separated from the certain problem structure (i.e., goals, constraints, and decision variables).
 In its original form, RO dictates that constraint must be satisfied for all possible realizations of uncertainties.
 However, the more uncertainty we should deal with, the more constrained the design will be and the value of the objective function of lesser quality.
 To provide more efficient solutions, RO was extended to take into account the probability of meeting a constraint in the form of Chance Constraints.
-When using CC, we ask RO to provide a solution ensuring that the chance of not meeting a constraint is less than ε instead of meeting the constraints under all circumstances.
-As some uncertainties are "realized" and more information become available, one could prefer to find not an optimal control but optimal control policy that leads system reconfiguration based on the realization of the uncertainties.
-Affinely Adjustable Robust Counterpart (AARC) is class of tractable approaches of RO policies where the future control depends linearly on the realized uncertainties.
+When using CC, we ask RO to provide a solution ensuring that the chance of not meeting a constraint is less than $\epsilon$ instead of meeting the constraints under all circumstances.
+As some uncertainties are "realized" and more information become available, one would prefer to find not an optimal control but optimal control policy that leads system reconfiguration based on the realization of the uncertainties.
+Affinely Adjustable Robust Counterpart (AARC) is a class of tractable approaches of RO policies where the future control depends linearly on the realized uncertainties.
 Note, that when such a policy is realized as a part of system architecture it can be viewed as self-adaptation policy and thus this optimization method extends selfadaptation techniques.
-For an example of application of robust optimization to system design see [Shindin et al, 2014]
+For an example of applying robust optimization to system design see [Shindin et al, 2014]

 Stochastic programming models assume that uncertain parameters have known probability functions.
 The goal of stochastic programming is to find some policy that is feasible for all (or almost all) the possible data instances and maximizes the expectation of some function of the decisions and the random variables.
 More generally, such models are formulated, solved analytically or numerically, and analyzed in order to provide useful information to a decision-maker.
 The most widely applied and studied stochastic programming models are two-stage (linear) programs.
-Here the decision maker takes some action in the first stage, after which a random events occur, affecting the outcome of the first-stage decision, and the second stage decisions are made.
+Here the decision maker takes some action in the first stage, after which random events occur, affecting the outcome of the first-stage decision, and the second stage decisions are made.
+To solve the two-stage stochastic problem numerically, one often need to assume a finite number of possible scenarios.